The Vermont Statutes Online

 § 113-606.
 Departmental budget

 The budget for a department shall include all proposed expenditures as provided in the overall budget adopted at Town meeting.
-The gross appropriation for each department shall not be exceeded except by consent of the Selectboard, subject to the provisions of section 304 of this chapter.
+Town department heads shall not exceed expenditures as approved by voters, or as altered by the Selectboard or Town Manager, as permitted through this charter or as permitted by Vermont law.
 (Amended 2015, No. M-1, § 2, eff.
 Jan.
-27, 2015.)
+27, 2015; 2017, No. M-5, § 2, eff.
+May 17, 2017.)

 § 113-607.
 Transfers of appropriation

 The Town Manager may at any time transfer an unencumbered appropriation balance or portion thereof between general classification of expenditures with an office, agency, or department.
 The Selectboard shall be notified in writing of all such interdepartment transfers.
 The Selectboard may transfer an unencumbered appropriation balance or a portion thereof between departments.
 All transfers shall be documented and signed, and distributed to the Town Clerk and Treasurer.
-Account transfers as noted in this section must be managed within the total budget, with its two percent constraint as required by section 304 of this chapter.
+Account transfers as noted in this section must be managed within the total budget, with its constraint as required by section 304 of this chapter.
 (Amended 2015, No. M-1, § 2, eff.
 Jan.
-27, 2015.)
+27, 2015; 2017, No. M-5, § 2, eff.
+May 17, 2017.)

 - Subchapter 007: TAXATION